What Size Shocks Does Your Tacoma or 4Runner Need?

 Low Speed Compression Adjusters:

-Low-speed compression adjusters are used to fine-tune handling, g-out, and slow-speed bottom-out performance.
-Typically, low-speed compression adjusters use a needle and seat, which allows a small amount of oil to flow freely into the reservoir.
-Once the oil reaches a certain speed and pressure, it then flows through a separate set of spring washers into the reservoir, activating the high-speed circuit.
+Low-speed compression adjusters are used to fine-tune how your vehicle handles, especially when it comes to things like g-outs and slow-speed bottoming out.
+These adjusters typically work with a needle and seat, which allows a small amount of oil to flow into the reservoir freely.
+When the oil reaches a certain speed and pressure, it then flows through a separate set of spring washers into the reservoir, activating the high-speed circuit for better control at faster impacts.

 High Speed Compression Adjusters:

-High-speed compression adjusters are used to fine-tune harshness and compliance during large hits, such as potholes, whoops, and fast speed bumps.
-Typically, these adjusters work with the high-speed spring washers mentioned earlier, allowing you to adjust the pressure at which oil begins to flow through the discs.
-By requiring higher pressure, you can increase the high-speed damping, making the shock more resistant to large, fast impacts.
+High-speed compression adjusters help fine-tune how your vehicle handles larger impacts, like potholes, whoops, and fast speed bumps.
+These adjusters use the high-speed spring washers mentioned earlier to control when oil flows through the discs.
+By adjusting the pressure required for oil flow, you can increase high-speed damping, making the shock more resistant to big, fast impacts and reducing harshness.

 Mid Speed Compression Adjusters:

-Mid-speed compression adjusters influence both low-speed and high-speed compression, depending on the adjustment setting.
-When fully open, they have a slight effect on high-speed compression, but when fully closed, they have a significant impact on low-speed compression, with each adjustment making a large change.
+Mid-speed compression adjusters help fine-tune both low-speed and high-speed compression, depending on how they’re set.
+When fully open, they have a small effect on high-speed compression, but when fully closed, they significantly affect low-speed compression, making a big difference with each adjustment.

-Mid-speed compression adjusters function similarly to an extremely large low-speed compression adjuster.
-When fully open, they allow a large amount of oil to flow freely.
-When fully closed, they restrict oil flow completely.
-Oil that doesn’t pass through the adjuster instead flows through a set of spring washers.
+Think of mid-speed adjusters as a larger version of low-speed adjusters.
+When fully open, they allow a lot of oil to flow freely.
+When fully closed, they completely restrict oil flow, forcing the oil to pass through a set of spring washers instead.

 Summary:

-Compression adjusters provide an easy, external way to change the damping of your shocks.
-They’re especially useful if you’re adding weight for trips, are particular about ride quality, or want to firm up on-road handling.
+Compression adjusters offer a simple, external way to adjust your shock damping.
+They’re perfect if you’re adding weight for trips, want to fine-tune ride quality, or need to firm up on-road handling for a more controlled drive.

 -